U.S. to end enhanced coronavirus screening of airline passengers arriving from overseas

 “We are cognizant of the many complexities and issues surrounding COVID-19 testing,” the groups wrote.
 “It is precisely because of these complexities that we call on the U.S. government to work on a bilateral and multilateral basis to establish a globally accepted framework for testing protocols for international travel.”

-The groups also reminded administration officials about the toll the pandemic has taken on the aviation industry, noting that the World Travel and Tourism Council estimates the United States is set to lose $155 billion from the economy due to the loss of international travel.
+The groups also reminded administration officials about the toll the pandemic has taken on the aviation industry, noting that the World Travel and Tourism Council estimates the U.S. economy is set to lose $155 billion due to the decline in international travel.

+In the statement on the screenings, the CDC said it would explore “potential testing to reduce the risk of travel-related transmission of the virus that causes COVID-19 and movement of the virus from one location to another.”